 – Good amenities

 Visitors to the town of Cascais will find themselves among the palaces and turreted mansions that bring to mind its regal past.
 Homes in Cascais and Estoril are among some of the most expensive in the entire municipality.
+You will also find the gorgeous Praia da Rainha here, which you can head to even in the depths of winter, and Cascais Marina, where you can enjoy strolling around on a lazy Sunday afternoon.

-Estoril is the location of the famous Casino Estoril, which the oldest in Portugal and the largest in Europe.
+Estoril is the location of the famous Casino Estoril, which is the oldest in Portugal and the largest in Europe.
 The leafy suburbs in the surrounding area have large, spacious houses, many with swimming pools and just a short distance from the beach.

 Property prices in Cascais and Estoril